pimotte/nomic/README.md

 If two or more rules claim to take precedence over one another or to defer to one another, then the numerical method again governs.

-**210** If players disagree about the legality of a move or the interpretation or application of a rule and no player is currently appointed as a Judge, then the player among the players not currently having an open issue with the Github handle alphabetically previous to the player who started an open issue first amongst all players currently having an open issue is to be the Judge.
-The Judge is to decide the question.
+**210** If at least one player disagrees about the legality of a move or the interpretation or application of a rule, a Judge is to decide the question.
+If no player is currently a Judge, then the player among the players not currently having an open issue labelled "Judgement" with the Github handle alphanumerically previous to the player who started an open issue labelled "Judgement" first amongst all players currently having an open issue labelled "Judgement" is to be the Judge.

-Disagreement for the purposes of this rule may be created by the insistence of any player by submiting an issue.
+Disagreement for the purposes of this rule may be created by the insistence of any player who is not a Judge at any time by submiting an issue labelled "Judgement".
 This process is called invoking Judgment.

+The Judge's Judgment may be overruled only by a unanimous vote of the other players taken before a turn has ended after the Judge's Judgment.
+If a Judge's Judgment is overruled, then the player currently the Judge is not longer a Judge and the player preceding the previous Judge alphanumerically becomes the new Judge for the question, and so on, except that a player having an open issue labelled "Judgement" or a team-mate of a player having an open issue labelled "Judgement" is not to be a Judge.

 When Judgment has been invoked, a player may not begin a turn or start a vote without the consent of a majority of the other players.

-The Judge's Judgment may be overruled only by a unanimous vote of the other players taken before a turn has ended after the Judge's Judgment.
-If a Judge's Judgment is overruled, then the player currently the Judge is not longer a Judge and the player preceding the previous Judge alphabetically becomes the new Judge for the question, and so on, except that a player having an open issue or a team-mate of a player having an open issue is not to be Judge.
+This does not include starting a vote for consent to begin a turn, start a vote or overrule a Judge's Judgement.

 New Judges are not bound by the decisions of old Judges.
 New Judges may, however, settle only those questions on which the players currently disagree.
 All